Show and Tell: September and October

 Elsa shared her Zakka purse and

-Happy Zombie quilt made with Annela Hoey's fabric.
+a Happy Zombie quilt made with Annela Hoey's fabric.

 Heather brought her Retro Modern quilt.